sqrl-lang/sqrl/website/source/index.md

 ## Early Preview

 This is an early preview of the SQRL (Smyte Query and Rules Language) open-source release.
-This release is intended to onboard existing community members and prepare us for the full in the near future.
-Through SQRL, we hope to partner with the open source community, and help better address spam on all websites
+This release is intended to onboard existing community members and prepare us for a full release in the near future.
+Through SQRL, we hope to partner with the open source community, and help better address spam on all websites.

 ## Community